-Chardonnays from California Wine Country
+Chardonnays From California Wine Country

 Since the middle of the 1800s, northern California has been famous for its ability to grow world-class grapes for winemaking.
 The climate and soil of areas like Napa Valley and Sonoma County are ideally suited to winemaking, and since the 1940s and 1950s, this region has been producing some excellent Chardonnays.

 Chardonnay, a clean-tasting, dry white wine, is the most popular wine in America.
-This versatile beverage goes well with a variety of dishes, from salmon to pasta, and it's on the menu in most restaurants.
+This versatile beverage goes well with a variety of dishes, from seafood to pasta, and it's on the menu in most restaurants.
 Most of America's Chardonnay wines come from California.
 In fact, industry experts say California-grown Chardonnay accounts for a third of the wine purchased in the United States.

-Finding a Great Chardonnay
+Finding a Great California Chardonnay

-Whatever its price or popularity, a good bottle of Chardonnay is versatile and sure to please most wine consumers.
+Whatever its price or popularity, a good bottle of California Chardonnay is versatile and sure to please most wine consumers.
 As you try different California-grown Chardonnays, look for a bottle with the following characteristics: